-The key skill that you will develop, which is unique to this subject, is how to 'think like a computer'.
-You need to be able to do this in order to write computer programs.
-These are what is required in order to create the all of the apps, web pages, city finance systems and robots that make the interconnected digital world in which we live.
+The key skill that you will develop is problem solving - how to take a real world problem, such as managing an event or creating a game, and be able to work out the algorithm that will form the basis for the computer program that will form the solution.
+Programs are what is required in order to create all of the apps, web pages, city finance systems and robots that make the interconnected digital world in which we live.
 For coding you will use the text based language Python 3.
 Coding is a creative craft which gives you great satisfaction when you have put all the right parts together and can see your program run.
 It is about making a machine that can perform useful work.
 It is engineering.
 To be good at coding you will probably be good at Maths and confident in the use of algebra - and, of course, like making things.

-You will also find out how computer hardware works, from transistors up to Internet routers, and find out about the wider social, cultural, environmental and legal implications of computer use.
+You will also find out how computer hardware works, from transistors up to the internet, and find out about the wider social, cultural, environmental and legal implications of computer use.